Integrate Oracles

 Understand how Mento pools price swaps between stable assets using these oracle rates.

-Mento oracle data is available through the SortedOracles
+Mento oracle data is available through the SortedOracles contract:

 See Smart Contracts > Deployments for testnet addresses.